 Because I had loaded some of Bevis Platt’s photos to our website, search engines now bring up our site when his name is typed in.
 Hence the emails to us from the Rev Dr Adrian Burdon of the Shaw and Royton Circuit of the Methodist Church, and from Alan Heywood, of Washbrook Methodist church, Chadderton.
 Dr Burdon and Mr Heywood wanted to know about Bevis Platt because their churches had recently received word that they were to get cash legacies in Platt’s name, but nobody seemed to know how this had come about.

-It’s a curious mystery, since Platt must surely have died decades ago.
+It’s a curious mystery, since Platt died in 1979.
 So, here’s what I know about Bevis Platt.
 Perhaps somebody will read this and tell me more.

 Bevis Platt was born on January 23, 1889, the son of Edwin Platt – a grocer of Ivy Cottage, Eaves Lane, Hollinwood.
 His mother’s name was Jane.
 He attended Oldham Hulme Grammar School from 1902 to 1906 and received a Master of Science degree from Manchester University in 1911.